Skip to content

 paths.utilsstringReserved for shared utility files (not yet used by add/update)

 registrystringBase URL or local path to the registry.
-See local vs. remote below
+Pinned by init to the CLI version that created the project and never moved automatically — see local vs. remote below

 Local vs. remote registry